guglxni/DevTrack/README.md

 ### API Service Issues

-- If port 8003 is already in use, check for existing processes with `lsof -i :8003`
+- If port 8003 is already in use, check for existing processes with `lsof -i :8003` and kill them with `kill -9 <PID>`
-- If you see "Advanced NLP module not available" in logs, the system is using the fallback pattern matching
+- If you see "Advanced NLP module not available" in logs, this is normal - the system will fall back to basic scoring
+- If scoring is not as expected, make sure to use the comprehensive-assessment endpoint with keywords

 ### Web Demo Issues

-- If you cannot access the web demo, ensure that both the API service and web server are running
+- If you see "API Error: 0 -", make sure the API server is running on port 8003
+- If port 3000 is already in use, check for existing processes with `lsof -i :3000` and kill them with `kill -9 <PID>`
-- Try using `http://127.0.0.1:3000` instead of `localhost` if you encounter connectivity issues
+- Try restarting both the API server and web server if you encounter issues
 - Check the browser console for any JavaScript errors

 ## Additional Resources

-- [Quick Start Guide](docs/QUICK_START_GUIDE.md) - Get started quickly with the basic functionality
+- [API Quick Start Guide](API_README.md) - Get started quickly with the basic functionality
+- [Reliable Scoring Documentation](docs/RELIABLE_SCORING.md) - Details on the hybrid scoring approach
 - [Tutorial](docs/TUTORIAL.md) - Step-by-step guide to using the system
 - [Enhanced Documentation](docs/README_ENHANCED.md) - Advanced usage and configuration options